dataset-ninja/safety-helmet-detection/README.md

 # Safety Helmet Detection

-Safety Helmet Detection is a dataset for object detection tasks.
+Safety Helmet Detection is a dataset for object detection task.